Zhanghao1999math/homepage/README.md

 ## Teaching Experience
 - (2022 Spring) Teaching assistant for Calculus C(2)
-- (2021 Fall) Teaching assistant for Linear Algebra
+- (2021 Fall) Teaching assistant for Linear Algebra (I was awarded "Excellent Teaching Assistant" in this course)